LuisPuchol/taktics-test-monorepo/README.md

 ![Budget Structure](budget_structure.png)

+With the following fields
-* A name
+* A name, type string
-* A thumbnail, an image
+* A thumbnail, an image url so type string
-* A date
+* A date, type date
-* A client name
+* A client name, type string
 * A total cost import (will be the sum of all chapters total cost)
 * A total sale import (will be the sum of all chapters total sale)
-* A list of Chapters
+* A list of Chapters, an array of chapters

 A Chapter has the following fields:

-* A rank that determines the chapter position in the budget
+* A rank that determines the chapter position in the budget, type number
-* A description
+* A description, type string
-* 2 sale coefficiens (material and labour).
+* 2 sale coefficients (material and labour).
 A sale coefficient its a margin gained to the cost, for example a sale coefficient of 1.5 on 300€ cost will produce a 450€ sale
 * A total cost import (will be the sum of all batches total cost)
 * A total sale import (will be the sum of all batches total sale)
-* A list of Batches
+* A list of Batches, an array of batches

 A Batch has the following fields:

 * A rank that determines the batch position inside the chapter
-* A description
+* A description, type string
-* An amount
+* An amount, type number
 * A material cost import
 * A labour cost import
 * An unitary cost import that will be the sum of material and labour cost